ArnavKoshy/GM2-OptogeneticControl/Testing Rig/PhotodiodeAmplification/Circuit Documentation.md

 ## Ensemble Notice
 ### Stripboard

-For stripboard design, referrence to the schematic.
+For stripboard design, refer to the schematic.
 Here is a picture of the prototype we made: [Stripboard Prototype](git01.jpg).
 After building the circuit, check if there's any short circuit to avoid damaging any component.
 Protect the weak connections using tape or glue gun.

 #### PCB design
 For PCB design, refer to the kiCAD project -- PCB Editor, which should be self-explanatory.